Healing Trauma through Yoga

 - Problems experiencing playfulness and pleasure.

 In simple terms, the world of a traumatised individual becomes unsafe, their trust is broken.
 Imagine a world where you are seeing things as a threat when they are not a threat — this is possibly something you can relate to, now or in the past.
 We each one of us manage and are confronted by a certain degree of stress and trauma in our lives.
 As concerns stress, this can be a daily occurrence.
 Now, not all stress is bad.
 Eustress is positive stress.
 It “helps us stay motivated, work toward goals, and feel good about life.”
 Our bodies need a certain level of cortisol, one of the hormones released during times of stress.
 Cortisol supports our body during times of stress, reduces inflammation and helps us adapt to stress by sensitising our tissues towards noradrenalin and adrenaline.
 It also help us to fight or flee — which is a basic essential survival mechanism.
 Exposure to certain levels of stress and trauma can build resilience.
-However, when we are faced by a severely traumatic event or experience high levels of repeated stress, it is then that our bodies and minds start to dysfunction and our normal stress responses start misfiring.
+However, when we are faced with a severely traumatic event or experience high levels of repeated stress, it is then that our bodies and minds start to dysfunction and our normal stress responses start misfiring.

 There is increased recognition by some trauma researchers that there are two subtypes of PTSD, one characterized predominantly by hyperarousal and intrusions, and the other characterized by dissociative symptoms (a symptom of the freeze response, and an absence of hyperarousal).
 Historically the autonomic nervous system has been depicted as having two opposing branches, the sympathetic (SNS) and the parasympathetic (PNS).
 During a normal “flight-fight” response, the hypothalamus activates a chain of hormonal responses called the “H-P-A axis” which ultimately results in the secretion of cortisol by the adrenal glands.
 Cortisol raises blood sugar (among other functions) to provide a quick burst of energy to deal with the stress.
 Normally, when the cortisol reaches a certain threshold in the brain, it turns off the “fight-flight” response.
 This is called a “negative feedback loop.”
 Glucocorticoids (i.e cortisol) do this by binding to receptors in the hippocampus and hypothalamus.